harinduravin/My-jekyll-site/_posts/2020-11-14-Is-CIMA-a-good-trend-to-follow-after-A-Ls---For-after-A-L-students--f8fabf464aae.md

 comments: true
 title: Is CIMA a good trend to follow after A/Ls?
 (For after A/L students)
 description: >-
   If you are thinking of starting out as a CIMA student, I hope this article would be a small influence on your decision making.
-If you are…
+If you are hoping to complete CIMA it will take at least two years.
+In Sri Lanka, there is a big trend to follow this qualification.
 date: '2020-11-14T17:44:35.987Z'
 categories: []
 keywords: []